RSPH Mission Statement

-- Maintain an academic community that supports excellence in instruction, research and public health practice
+Goal IV: Sustain an inclusive, diverse academic community that fosters excellence in instruction, research, and public health practice

 Emory University's mission lies in two essential, interwoven purposes: through teaching, to help men and women fully develop their intellectual, aesthetic, and moral capacities; and, through the quest for new knowledge and public service, to improve human well-being.
 These purposes rest upon the premises that education is the most powerful social force of our time for enabling and ennobling the individual, and that the privilege of education entails an obligation to use knowledge for the common good.